Your guide to writing an airtight website RFP

 What makes website RFPs different?

-It’s ok to not have all the answers from a technical standpoint.
-If you don’t know specifics on the platform and functionality, simply state that in the RFP and ask agencies for their recommendations.
-Chances are agencies will have their preferences and solutions for what they would include in the build.
+It’s okay not to have all the answers from a technical standpoint.
+If you don’t know specifics about the platform and functionality, simply state that in the RFP and ask agencies for their recommendations.
+Agencies will have their preferences and solutions for what they would include in the build.

 When comparing multiple seemingly similar digital agencies, here are some questions you can ask to get a better sense of their capabilities: